Welcome to today's edition of the Rush 24-7 podcast.

 Individuals must now use the opportunities made available to them by the sacrifices of past generations if they are to achieve victory in America's long and still unfinished civil rights movement.

-That's Juan Williams in the Washington Post pick this apart when we come back after this timeout.
+That's Juan Williams in the Washington Post to pick this apart when we come back after this timeout.

-This won't take long because it's not hard.
+All right, this won't take long because it's not hard.

-Cherry picking Juan Williams P. By the way, it's a good piece.
+By the way, it's a good piece.

-For example, he writes incredibly Cosby's critics don't see the desperate need to pull a generational fire alarm to warn people about a culture of failure that is sabotaging any chance for black people in poverty to move up and help their children reach the security of economic and educational achievement.
+For example, he writes, incredibly, Cosby's critics don't see the desperate need to pull a generational fire alarm to warn people about a culture of failure that is sabotaging any chance for black people in poverty to move up and help their children reach the security of economic and educational achievement.

 Well, there's an answer to this.